deanrad/rxfx-upload-workshop/README.md

 - [The Feature Specification](#the-feature-specification)

 ## The Finished App
-The finished app looks like this:
+The finished app looks like this: [Finished Uploader](https://d2jksv3bi9fv68.cloudfront.net/RxFxUploaderFinal.gif)

 ---
 ## The Starter Skeleton